American colonial marines: Washington's fleet

 Washington's Marblehead Regiment aboard Hancock and Franklin made an unopposed landing at Charlottetown, Prince Edward Island, on 17 November 1775.
 Three days later, they raided Canso Harbor, Nova Scotia.
 The Harrison and her Marine detachment fought against three British warships in Boston Harbor on 24 November 1775.
 On 27 November 1775, Lee and her Marine detachment captured a sloop off the New England coast.
-Over the next several weeks, these Marines participated in the capture of many British ships off the coast of New England.
+Over the next several weeks, these Marines participated in the capture of several British ships off the coast of New England.